cloudsimplus/cloudsimplus/docs/README.md

 pip install javasphinx-apidoc
 ```

-To generate the rst files from the javadoc comments inside the Java files use:
+To generate the rst files from the javadoc comments inside the Java source files use:

 ```shell
 make javadoc